jaygurnani/CheckoutTechnicalChallenge/README.md

 # Steps to Run
 1. Open Visual studio as an Administrator.
-2. Run the Repository and SDK Unit Tests in the Unit Test project.
+2. Run the Repository Unit Test class.
+3. Open another instance of Visual Studio in to act as the HTTP Server and run the server.
+4. Run the SDK Unit Test class.
+5. All unit tests should now pass.